UMD Grad Alex Aust First Lacrosse Player To Be Featured As Sports Illustrated Swimsuit Model

 COLLEGE PARK, Md.
 (WJZ) — University of Maryland graduate and American women’s lacrosse player Alex Aust was the first lacrosse player to be featured in Sports Illustrated’s Swimsuit Edition.

-Maryland Women’s Lacrosse congratulated their former player on her accomplishment.READ MORE: READ IT: Baltimore Mayor Brandon Scott Releases 3-Pillar City Crime Plan Friday
+Maryland Women’s Lacrosse congratulated their former player on her accomplishment.READ MORE: COVID-19 In Maryland: Fueled By The Delta Variant, COVID Cases Rise Again Monday As Positivity Rate Climbs Over 2%

 In the magazine that hit newsstands Thursday, Aust said “I may be the first lacrosse player in Sports Illustrated Swim, but I’m not going to be the last.”